TERMS AND CONDITIONS

 If the rose order value for rose plants supplied either as an order of all bareroot roses or all potted roses is over £100 after any discounts which may apply, Delivery is free to UK mainland addresses excluding Highlands and Islands (see list at bottom of page of postcodes that incur a surcharge for large orders sent by courier).
 Mixed rose orders of bareroot roses and potted roses are not eligible for free delivery unless you order £100+ of each.
 Rose sundries (rootgrow, stakes & ties etc) do not qualify for free delivery under any circumstances and you must order at least £100 of either all bareroot roses or all potted roses to qualify for free delivery to non-surcharge UK postcode areas

 Listed below are our normal UK delivery costs which are added onto the bareroot and Potted/Container plant prices.
-Prices advertised here apply to UK mainland addresses only and not to European addresses or UK Postcodes listed in our surcharge list.
+Prices advertised here apply to UK mainland addresses only or UK Postcodes listed in our surcharge list.

 Bareroot Delivery Charges (Delivery November-End of March)